-In 1999, I moved to Japan.
-Or, I should say, I was sent to Japan.
-After high school, I joined the United States Marine Corps and my first assignment was to Okinawa.
-I had no real interest in going but after some months Japan started to grow on me, and I became interested in learning Japanese language.
+After high school I joined the Marine Corps and my first assignment was to Okinawa.
+I had no real interest in going, but after some months Japan started to grow on me and I became interested in learning Japanese language.
 I got a few books and a CD set and started learning the basics, things like: “Are you open?” and “Where is the bathroom?”
 It was a struggle.
-I had a hard time remembering the words.
+I had a hard time remembering words.
 The worst part was, even when I could make myself understood, I couldn’t understand their reply.
 I still remember being at a World War II memorial and saying hello to a woman in Japanese.
 She replied with a torrent of Japanese I had no hope of understanding.
 After a few months, the books found their way into a drawer.
-I didn’t really need to learn Japanese; I was on a military base surrounded by other Americans.
-On top of that, I was leaving in six months, returning to the US where, I thought, Japanese would be less than useless.
+I didn’t really need to learn Japanese, I was on a military base surrounded by other Americans.
+On top of that, I would be returning to the US in six months where Japanese would be less than useless.

 I had the same problem as before, even when I could make myself understood, I couldn’t understand their reply.
-But Spanish had two additional problems: it wasn’t exotic like Japanese and was therefore less interesting and I could tell it would be many, many years before my Spanish would rival my neighbor’s English.
+But Spanish had two additional problems: it wasn’t exotic like Japanese and was therefore less interesting and I could tell it would be many years before my Spanish would rival my neighbor’s English—assuming that ever happened.
 Add to this the frustration I felt when I couldn’t remember the vocabulary and it was too easy to give up.
 It would be six years before I would attempt another language.

 In 2009, I moved to Thailand and enrolled in university.
 I had high hopes of learning Thai language.
 Not only was there a foreign language requirement for my degree, I’d have a proper class with teachers.
 My first semester I took Thai 1.
 I made a ‘C.’ Not bad, but not great.
 I was having the same problems as before.
 I could, on rare occasion, make myself understood but I couldn’t understand anything said to me and I had a hard time remembering the vocabulary.
 I couldn’t order food at the market without gestures nor could I tell taxi drivers where to go.
 I continued trying and assumed, with the help of my teachers, things would come around.

 The second semester I enrolled in Thai 2 and failed.
 Since this was the third language I’d failed to learn, I started to wonder, “Maybe I’m just too stupid to learn a second language.”
 But if that were true, there was nothing I could do about that.
-Since every method I’d tried so far was the same, I started looking online for something different.
+Since every method I’d tried was the same, I started looking online for something different.
 I found a few language blogs, people like Benny Lewis and others, who recommended I start speaking more, use more flash cards, spend every free moment learning some aspect of the language.
 I didn’t feel like more of the same was the way to go.
-Since Payap University, where I was attending, offers a Master of Arts in linguistics, they have a large section in the library for books on learning a second language.
+Since Payap University offers a Masters in linguistics, they have a large section in the library for books on learning a second language.
 I thought if bloggers can’t offer something different, maybe academics could.

 Dr. Brown had been involved in language learning and teaching since 1944, but it was in 1962 after receiving his Ph.D. in linguistics that he started teaching at the AUA school in Bangkok.
 He taught there until 1980 and over those 28 years he was trying to teach English to Thais and Thai to non-Thais.
 In both cases, he failed.